Purchase on account vs. Klarna vs. TWINT Pay later: BNPL comparison for Swiss online shops

 Published:

 Buy Now Pay Later (BNPL) is not a new concept in Switzerland — the classic purchase on invoice has been the most popular payment method for decades.
-What is new is that digital BNPL providers like Klarna, TWINT Später bezahlen, CembraPay, and POWERPAY completely assume the credit check and default risk for Comerciantes.
+What is new is that digital BNPL providers such as Klarna, TWINT Pay later, CembraPay, and POWERPAY completely assume the credit check and the default risk for Comerciantes.
 This guide compares the available BNPL models in Switzerland by fees, risk assumption, conversion impact, and target group fit.

 This guide shows you how BNPL providers differ in the Swiss market, what they cost, and which combination makes the most sense for your shop.

-There are three basic BNPL models in Switzerland:
+In Switzerland, there are three basic BNPL models:

-Purchase on invoice with risk assumption: The buyer receives an invoice with a 14 or 30-day payment term.
+Purchase on invoice with risk assumption: Buyer receives an invoice with a 14 or 30-day payment term.
 The BNPL provider assumes the credit check and default risk.
 Examples: Klarna (Invoice), CembraPay, POWERPAY, Ideal Payment.

-Installment payment: The purchase amount is divided into several partial amounts, typically 3, 6, or 12 installments.
+Instalment payment: Purchase amount is split into several partial amounts, typically 3, 6, or 12 instalments.
 Often interest-free for buyers.
-Examples: Klarna (Installment purchase), CembraPay.
+Examples: Klarna (Slice it), CembraPay.

-Pay later via wallet: The buyer uses an existing wallet app and selects the option "Pay later".
-Example: TWINT Später bezahlen (operated by Swissbilling).
+Pay later via wallet: Buyer uses an existing wallet app and selects the "Pay later" option.
+Example: TWINT Pay later (operated by Swissbilling).

 2. Classic purchase on invoice with risk assumption: CembraPay, POWERPAY, Ideal Payment

-These providers have been established in Switzerland for years and digitized purchase on invoice before the term BNPL existed.
+These providers have been established in Switzerland for years and digitalised the purchase on invoice before the term BNPL existed.

 CembraPay (Cembra Money Bank) is one of the largest Swiss BNPL providers.
 Cembra expanded its BNPL business to 446 million francs in 2023, partly through the acquisition of Byjuno.
 CembraPay offers purchase on invoice with and without partial payment, assumes the credit check, and guarantees payment to Comerciantes.
 The conditions are agreed individually.

 POWERPAY (MF Group AG) also offers purchase on invoice with a partial payment option.
-POWERPAY assumes credit checks, invoicing, and debt collection.
+POWERPAY assumes the credit check, invoicing, and debt collection.
 Particularly widespread among Swiss shops in the fashion, lifestyle, and furniture segments.

 Ideal Payment targets small and medium-sized enterprises with lower entry barriers.
-The conditions can be agreed individually, and the integration process is comparatively uncomplicated.
+The conditions can be agreed individually, and the integration process is comparatively straightforward.

-All three providers are connected to Payrexx as External providers.
-This means: the contract is concluded directly with the provider, and payouts are made by the provider.
+All three providers are connected at Payrexx as External providers.
+This means: The contract is concluded directly with the provider, and the payouts are made by the provider.

-3. Klarna in Switzerland: Invoice, installment payment, and instant payment at a glance
+3. Klarna in Switzerland: Invoice, instalment, and immediate payment at a glance

 Klarna has been active in Switzerland since 2021 and offers three payment modes:

-Invoice (Pay in 30): The buyer has 30 days to pay.
+Invoice (Pay in 30): Buyer has 30 days to pay.
 Klarna assumes the default risk.

-Installment payment (Pay in 3): The purchase amount is split into three interest-free installments, due every 30 days.
+Instalment payment (Pay in 3): Purchase amount is split into three interest-free instalments, due every 30 days.

 Klarna is directly available via Payrexx Pay Plus — without a separate contract with Klarna.
 The fees are 2.40 % + EUR 0.30 (Free/Standard) or 1.60 % + EUR 0.20 (Premium).
 Klarna is available in Switzerland, Germany, Austria, France, and Italy — an advantage for shops with an international customer base.

-Strengths: International brand awareness, installment payment as a conversion driver for large shopping carts, buyer app with a loyal user base.
+Strengths: International brand awareness, instalment payment as a conversion driver for large shopping carts, buyer app with a loyal user base.

-4. TWINT Später bezahlen: How the Swiss BNPL product works
+4. TWINT Pay later: How the Swiss BNPL product works

-TWINT Später bezahlen is the Swiss BNPL alternative, operated by Swissbilling.
-Buyers select TWINT as their payment method at checkout and can then decide whether they want to pay immediately or later (within 30 days).
+TWINT Pay later is the Swiss BNPL alternative, operated by Swissbilling.
+Buyers select TWINT as the payment method at the checkout and can then decide whether they want to pay immediately or later (within 30 days).

 The big advantage: Buyers do not need an additional account or a new app.
 TWINT is installed on over 5 million smartphones in Switzerland.
 The credit check runs via Swissbilling in the background.

 The fees for Comerciantes are 2.30 % + EUR 0.30 (Free) or 2.30 % + EUR 0.18 (Standard/Premium).
-TWINT Später bezahlen is directly available via Payrexx Pay and can only be used in Switzerland — no international use is possible.
+TWINT Pay later is directly available via Payrexx Pay and can only be used in Switzerland — no international use is possible.

 Strengths: Highest reach in Switzerland thanks to TWINT distribution, no additional onboarding for buyers, seamless integration into the TWINT payment flow.

-Limitation: No installment payment available — only "Pay now" or "Pay later" (30 days).
+Limitation: No instalment payment available — only "Pay now" or "Pay later" (30 days).

 5. Fee comparison: What the different BNPL models cost Comerciantes